ernst52/cave-log/README.md

     <img src="images/IMG_20250820_161039.jpg" width="40%"><br>
     <sub>Upper entrance stairs.</sub><br><br>

 - **Second visit:** Wednesday, 3rd September 2025.
-Showed up again with a new fit, now I finally ditched that old ass M65 jacket and stupid ass cheap chinese light, I came up with Black diamond headlamp, still I should've bough Sofirn instead bruh, my BD are meant for trail running not caving so it ended up getting scracthes.
+Showed up again with a new fit, now I finally ditched that old ass M65 jacket and stupid ass cheap chinese light, I came up with Black diamond headlamp, still I should've bought Sofirn instead bruh, my BD are meant for trail running not caving so it ended up getting scracthes.
 And also I bought a new helmet too, a proper climbing helmet but not caving but it works anyways, whole lot better than a stolen contruction hardhat I used to wear.
 Anyways we only take a look at entrance chamber and sun chamber, also upper view too.
 And there's like an army of ladybugs

     <img src="images/mookmickfreaky.jpg" width="40%"><br>
     <sub>Freaky Mick — Sun chamber</sub><br><br>